-Long before FitBits were all the rage among those looking to get and stay fit, dairy farmers were relying on similar technology to keep them abreast of their cows’ health.
-And Lilley Farms waaaay up in the County, between Canada and Baxter State Park in Smyrna, was one of the first to start using it.
-It is now common place on dairy farms and makes it easier for farmers to monitor the health of each individual cow.
+Long before the Fit Bit was all the rage among those looking to get and stay fit, dairy farmers were relying on similar technology to keep them abreast of their cows’ health.
+Lilley Farms way up in the County, between Canada and Baxter State Park in Smyrna, was one of the first to start using it.
+It is now commonplace on dairy farms, making it easier for farmers to monitor the health of each individual cow.

 Perry Lilley explains all the data he is provided with to keep track of his cows’ health.
-A collar around the cow’s neck transmits data to computers on the farm through various readers (like one over the watering tank).
-A farmer can see how many times a cow chews her cud, if her milk production stays at the same rate, and how much she is moving around.
-These are all health indicators and can help farmers to be much more proactive in dealing with any possible health issues.
+A collar around the cow’s neck transmits data to computers on the farm through various readers, like one over the watering tank.
+This collar works much like, although more advanced than, a Fit Bit.

+A farmer can see how many times a cow chews cud, if milk production stays at the same rate, and how much she moves around.
+These are all health indicators that help farmers to be more proactive in dealing with possible health issues.
 If a cow’s numbers are off from the normal range, the dairy farmer is alerted.

 A monitor outside the heifer barn at Lilley Farms downloads information from tags every time an animal walks under an eye placed over the watering tank.
-Chewing her cud is one of the most important parts of a cow’s daily life.
+Chewing cud is one of the most important parts of a cow’s daily life.
 She is a ruminant, which means she has a fascinating and complex digestive system that allows her to eat almost anything and turn it into energy and milk.

-In order to do that, she must swallow and then regurgitate her food, chewing it over and over so that it is broken down enough to be digested.
-If a cow is not chewing her cud, it’s a red flag that something is wrong and she’s not feeling well.
+In order to do that, she must swallow, then regurgitate her food.
+Chewing it over and over so that it is broken down enough to be digested.
+If a cow is not chewing cud, it’s a red flag that something is wrong and she’s not feeling well.

-This ensures they are getting enough without overeating and making themselves sick.
-It can also help to wean them, cutting back on the milk as they eat more hay and grain.
-Calf feeders like this are used in group-housing rather than bottles and buckets when calves are housed individually.
+This ensures they get enough without overeating and making themselves sick.
+It can also help to wean them.
+It cuts back on milk as they eat more hay and grain.
+Calf feeders like this are used in group housing rather than bottles and buckets when calves are housed individually.

-All this technology might seem a far cry from the bucolic, old-fashioned image people have in their heads of Maine’s dairy farms, but the advances have been important for many dairy farmers to better monitor the health of their herd and better respond to the individual needs of their cows.
+Lilley Farms is set among wide open fields with views of the surrounding mountains.
+All this technology might seem a far cry from the bucolic, old-fashioned image people have in their heads of Maine’s dairy farms.
+The advances are important for many dairy farmers to better monitor the health of their herd and respond to the individual needs of their cows.